 The microservices initiative touched several areas of the organization, helping developers increase agility by improving development processes which increased productivity and resulted in faster time to market.
 CI/CD was embraced as part of the process, translating into faster innovation and strategic advantage in a highly competitive market.

-For operations, this initiative effectively removed wait times to stand up environments, and with cloud elasticity, removed the need for capacity planning and the purchase of expensive hardware to support the plan’s worst case scenarios.
+For operations, this initiative effectively removed wait times to stand up environments, and with cloud elasticity, removed the need for capacity planning and the purchase of expensive hardware to support the plan’s worst-case scenarios.
 Moreover, the microservices environment allows the organization to start small and easily add services as market needs grow.

 Through this microservices initiative, this financial services organization was able to increase its resiliency and scalability while easing deployment and mitigating risk.
 Flux7 applied its extensive microservices, Docker and AWS experience to help create greater agility that now allows the firm to take full advantage of a changing marketplace to drive innovation and short and long term business success.

-EC2, S3, EBS, Route53, AWS VPC, CloudTrail, CloudConfig, CloudFormation, CodeDeploy, AWS autoscaling, Elastic Load Balancer, KMS, RDS
+AWS Services: EC2, S3, EBS, Route53, AWS VPC, CloudTrail, CloudConfig, CloudFormation, CodeDeploy, AWS autoscaling, Elastic Load Balancer, KMS, RDS

 Other Services: Docker, Jenkins, Ansible, MediaWiki, OpenVPN